 Ninh Binh – Tam Coc

 Just outside of Ninh Binh, you will find Tam Coc.
 Tam Coc is home to some of Vietnams best scenery.
 Similar to the scenery in Halong Bay but with towering limestone formations over land instead.
 Tam Coc was a highlight of my trip and a destination that I recommend everyone adds to their Vietnam itinerary.

 Halong Bay is perhaps the most famous destination in Vietnam and for good reasons.
-We stayed with Wyndham Legend Halong and it was an experience of a lifetime, highly recommend this hotel.
+We stayed with Wyndham Legend Halong and it was an experience of a lifetime.
 These are the top 10 things to do in Halong Bay.

 Cost of travelling around Vietnam